helsing72/ops/Doc/Installation.md

 - - -

 ## Set Up Your Environment ##
-Make sure you have a Java SE Development Kit (JDK, version 5 or higher) installed on your system.
+Make sure you have a Java SE Development Kit (JDK, version 6 or higher) installed on your system.
 The tools you use to create systems with OPS are all running in Java and use the Java compiler to generate pre-compiled code to use for debugging.
 If you know you will only use OPS for C++ and C# and do not need any debugging capabilities, it may be sufficient to only have a Java runtime environment installed.
 It is strongly recommended to install a JDK though.

+To build or run the OPS IDL Builder, JDK version 7 or higher is required.

 If you do not have a JDK installed on your system follow these steps:
   1. Download the latest JDK from oracle.com, (Tip!
 Select a bundle with Netbeans and you are ready to open the OPS sample Netbeans Java projects!)       http://www.oracle.com/technetwork/java/index.html